Postage stamps and postal history of Switzerland: Geneva

+Lucerne

 Lucern was chosen as the headquarters seat for mail.
 All mail was handled through the Central Post Bureau, which was under the authority of the Minister of Finance All letters were handed into the central bureau for sorting and forwarding.
 At the bureau they received the first Helvetic Republic postmarks.
 Because all Postal Departments were in Lucerne, the volume of official correspondence was extremely heavy there; but purely private letters were quite rare.
 Such letters from Lucerne bore the title, "Central Post Bureau."
 These are known to have existed from November 1798 to July 1799.